daniMaarouf/asm/readme.txt

-1. Not case sensitive
+1. Nothing is case sensitive

-2. Right now only labelling instructions is supported

-3. No support for data section/data types and labelling data
+2. No support for data section/data types and labelling data.
+Only labelling instructions is supported

-4. If there are duplicate labels in code than first one in file will probably be used.
-Add duplicate check later
+3. Programmer is responsible for not having duplicate labels in code (this will be resolved later).
+If there are duplicate labels than references will probably point to the first one which appears in the file

-5. First few instructions will always perform an initialization sequence which involves setting up the stack pointer
+4. First few instructions of emitted code will always perform an initialization sequence which involves setting up the stack pointer

-6. jmps can take labels
-branches can take labels as 3d operand branches can take literal as 2nd or 3rd operand

-arithmetic/logic instructions can take literal as 3rd operand

-7. All numbers treated as unsigned for
-MUL, DIV, SRL, REM but dont use numbers bigger than largest signed
+5. For MUL, DIV, SRL, REM dont use negative numbers or numbers bigger 0x7FFF

-8. when branches are given a literal value it will be treated as offset
+7. If branch instruction given an integer literal as 3rd argument is will be treated as offset with respect to the first instruction after the branch.
+It is not recommended you use this feature as you probably don't know how many primitive instructions each pseudoinstruction actually takes.

-9. note: order of operands in multiply instruction can greatly impact performance, put the number you expect to be smaller as the last operand
+8. Order of operands in multiply instruction can impact performance, put the number you expect to be smaller as the final operand

-10. Possible improvement to decrease length of programs: have div, srl, mul, rem, wait instructions as actual subroutines with predetermined location in memory that get called when any of these instructions are executed.
+9. Possible improvement to decrease size of programs: have div, srl, mul, rem, wait instructions as actual subroutines with predetermined location in memory that get called when any of these instructions are executed.
+Right now they are expanded inline for every time one of these pseudoinstructions appears

-11. Note: this assembler loads all tokens into memory to process them.
-Maybe this is not optimal/ maybe it could use less memory.
-Despite this the assembler seems to work fine.
+10. Note: this assembler loads all tokens into memory to process them.
+It could conceivably just load some data into a table rather than loading everything including the ASCII string of each token into memory.

-12. LW and SW offsets still need to be tested
+So performance is not optimal but the assembler works fine.

-13. Not predefined calling convention, in test programs I have written I am dealing with return values and the return address by shuffling around values on the stack.
+13. There is no predefined calling convention, in test programs I have written I am dealing with return values and the return address by shuffling around values on the stack.
 Maybe this should be done with registers?
 What I have works but isn't very practical

+14. Don't have multiple comments in row, just at end of line.